Achifaifa/python-multilingual/readme.md

 #### Usage

 To translate a grammar file:
-* Make sure the language you want is in the languages file
+* Make sure the language you want is in the languages folder
 * run `python translate.py [language]`
 * Copy the generated `grammar_[language]` file to the Grammar folder in your python source folder, overwriting the `Grammar` file
 * Compile python as usual